AbandonedCrypt/editor-state/readme.md

 // use your state host however you want then var newStatefulFloat = new StateVar<float>(stateHost, .5f);
 ```

+*¹ Disclaimer: Lower child hierarchy level `StateVar` are not functionally supported yet.
+They will be overwritten and recreated at rerender.
+It's on the board with high priority, though.*

 ### Generic Value Binding